durgeshanalyst/Data_Lemur_Easy/README.md

 We welcome contributions to this repository.
 If you have insights, improvements, or additional resources related to Histogram Tweets, please feel free to submit a pull request.

 ## Contact
-For any inquiries or collaboration opportunities, please contact us at [contact@datalemur.com](mailto:contact@datalemur.com).
+For any inquiries or collaboration or opportunities, please contact me at [durgesh@letsbeanalyst.com](mailto:durgesh@letsbeanalyst.com).

 Thank you for visiting Data Lemur's Histogram Tweets repository!
 ## Overview